smartanthill/smartanthill2_0/docs/design-documents/protocols/zepto-vm.rst

 PUSHEXPR_EXPR instruction, when it is applied within PARALLEL pseudo-thread, allows to access original (pre-PARALLEL) expression stack.
 That is, first EXPR-OFFSET values identify expression stack items within the pseudo-thread, but when pseudo-thread values are exhausted, increasing EXPR-OFFSET starts to go into pre-PARALLEL expression stack.
 For example, if \|PUSHEXPR\|0\| is the first instruction of the pseudo-thread, it peeks a topmost value from the pre-PARALLEL expression stack and pushes it to the pseudo-thread's expression stack.
 This allows to easily pass information from the main program to pseudo-threads.

-TODO: CALL (accounting for pseudo-threads), MOV (pseudo-threads-agnostic)
+TODO: CALL (accounting for pseudo-threads), MOV (pseudo-threads-agnostic), multiplication/log/exp/sin(?), support for piecewise table maths (with piecewise table supplied as a part of command)

 Implementation notes
 ''''''''''''''''''''